An article aimed to highlight the main beauties that programming language Swift has.

 (this info was due at the time the article was posted - February, 2017; some changes may apply later on)

 2 years later now, and Swift has taken a solid position among all the existing mobile development languages.
-Stack Overflow Developer Survey Results claim Swift to occupy the 3rd place, right after Java and Objective C respectively; more to this, it is gaining its popularity rapidly.
+Stack Overflow Developer Survey Results claim Swift to occupy the top places on Most Loved and Wanted Languages, and Objective-C rank as the most dreaded languages this year (2019).

 All points considered, are there any advantages that make Swift stand out of crowd?
 Is there a chance it stands the Swift vs Objective contest?